Abbas-Khann/T3-Apps/guestbook/structure.md

 ## Setting up the schema.prisma

 Next i changed the schema.prisma file and set the provider as postgresql and uncommented the `@db.Text` from the account model for discord auth to work.

+Also added the types of the schema as well as the names and pushed all changes using `npx prisma db push`